marxanweb/general/documentation/docs_admin.md

 These files are described in the following sections.

 #### server.dat
 The server.dat file contains settings that apply at the server level.
 These settings are described in the following sections.
 If any of the settings in the server.dat file are changed, then the marxan-server will need to be restarted for those changes to take effect.
-For more information see [Starting marxan-server](#starting-marxan-server).
+For more information see [Starting/stopping marxan-server](#startingstopping-marxan-server).

 ##### ENABLE_GUEST_USER
 This value is set using the Marxan Web application but it can also be set directly in the server.dat file.
 For more information see [User Guide - Enabling Guest Users](https://andrewcottam.github.io/marxan-web/documentation/docs_user.html#enabling-guest-users-admin-users-only).